-How much TDS is good for drinking water?
+What’s the best TDS level for drinking water?

-Determining whether TDS in water is a good thing or a bad thing depends on which total dissolved solids they are.
+The ideal TDS level depends on which total dissolved solids they are.
 As addressed above, there are minerals and dissolved substances (collectively TDS) that are not harmful – they’re healthful in fact – but some dissolved substances are very harmful.
 There is a big difference in water quality that has a TDS reading of 450 ppm due to naturally occurring/healthful minerals, and water that has a TDS reading of 450 ppm due to the presence of lead.

 Another consideration is the level of dissolved solids in water.
 Minerals in drinking water are beneficial to your health but when too much or too little of them are present, it’s not ideal.
-The perfect amount of TDS in drinking water is 300 – 500 ppm (if the TDS is naturally occuring, healthful minerals like calcium, potassium, and magnesium).
+The perfect amount of TDS in drinking water is 300 – 500 ppm if the TDS is naturally occurring, healthful minerals like calcium, potassium, and magnesium.
 Although the EPA does not federally enforce the guideline, they suggest that community water systems should contain 500 mg/L (500 ppm) or less of total dissolved solids.

 - Low TDS (<50 – 300 ppm): missing some or all of the minerals that are beneficial to your health

 - Excellent TDS (300 – 500 ppm): sweet spot for TDS in drinking water